How To Find an Accountant for Small Business: A Guide

 Step 4: Find Out Whether They Support Your Accounting Software

+It’s important to ensure your accountant is an expert in your chosen accounting software so that they can answer questions and provide training if there’s a steep learning curve.
 More than likely, unless you hire an in-house accountant, you’ll need to be doing some of the work in your small business accounting software.
 This may include entering and paying bills, invoicing clients, and reconciling your bank accounts.
-It’s important to make sure your external accountant is an expert in your chosen accounting software so they can answer questions and provide training if there’s a steep learning curve.

 Step 5: Look for Expertise in Your Niche Industry

-If your business belongs to a very specialized industry, you should find an accountant that specializes in that area.
+If your business belongs to a very specialized industry, you should find an accountant who specializes in that area.
 Niche industries include:

 - Oil and gas properties: Oil and gas accounting delves into the acquisition, exploration, development, and production activities.
 No matter their area of operation, all oil and gas companies will perform the same core activities: capital expenditure, operating expenses, and revenue recognition.

-- Restaurants: Restaurant accounting includes a combination of management and back-office operations, such as taking inventory, employee scheduling, and cost management.
-If you’re looking for comprehensive specialty software, check out Restaurant365, which we ranked as the overall best restaurant accounting software.
+- Restaurants: Restaurant accounting includes a combination of management and back-office operations, such as inventory tracking, employee scheduling, and cost management.
+If you’re looking for comprehensive specialty software, check out our list of the best restaurant accounting software.

-- Trucking: An accountant that specializes in the trucking industry should have expertise in managing loads, dispatches, expenses, and orders.
+- Trucking: An accountant who specializes in the trucking industry should have expertise in managing loads, dispatches, expenses, and orders.
 Trucking businesses must file International Fuel Tax Agreement (IFTA) reports, so a qualified accountant should be able to assist with that as well.
-If you’re an owner-operator or a small trucking business, check out our article on the best trucking accounting software.
+If you’re an owner-operator or a small trucking business, check out our evaluation of the leading trucking accounting software.

 - Nonprofits and churches: Nonprofit organizations must abide by stringent requirements for budgeting, financial planning, reporting, and auditing.
 Churches must also have strong accounting systems to provide reports to key stakeholders like the board of directors and donors.
-We recommend Aplos as the best overall accounting software for both nonprofits and churches.
+Aplos leads our roundups of the best nonprofit accounting software and top church accounting software.

 - Farm and ranch: Accountants with expertise in farm and ranch accounting should be able to create cost centers to track profit and loss by specific farm units and manage inventory items like feed and grain.
 It’s also useful for your accountant to be able to track activities related to fixed assets.
-Our article about the best farm accounting software recommends different options for farmers and ranchers.
+Our top-recommended farm accounting software lists different options for farmers and ranchers.

 Step 6: Evaluate Their Credentials

-If you’re not sure what to ask a prospective accountant during your meeting, it’s a good idea to focus on their experience and availability, the size of their team, and whether they have any specialties.
-Here are a few sample questions:
+If you’re unsure what to ask a prospective accountant during your meeting, it’s a good idea to focus on their experience and availability, the size of their team, and whether they have any specialties.

 It’s important to find out specifics, including how much experience they have working with small businesses.
 If you have a complicated accounting situation, you probably don’t want someone who just graduated from accounting school.
 Look for an accountant with at least two years of experience under their belt, if not more.

 If you’re looking for an accountant to perform a one-time audit or to file a tax return, you may not need someone available year-round.
-But, if something comes up, you want to make sure they’re available for assistance in other months besides tax time.
+But, if something comes up, you want to ensure they’re available for assistance in other months besides tax time.

 CPAs can represent you at hearings and speak for your business if you’re audited by the IRS.
 They can also ensure that you have the required documentation and can prepare you with what to expect during the audit process.